craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 We've washed upon the shore of some island - it looks like there's some civilization off a ways, but we were attacked by big crabs!

-#### Session 2;
+#### Session 2; Exploring Castaway Cove
 We see some Abandoned Docks, a Old Stone District, and a Shantytown.
-Before we could get off the beach, Max & Soju run up to us and tried to help.
+Before we could get off the beach, Max Delmare & Soju run up to us and tried to help.
 Soju is the de facto Governor.
-"The island was once Endara"
+"The island was once called Endara".
+The town, Castaway Cove, has roughly 13 residents and only a few permanent structures.

 ## Stats